oskeeker/pokedex/README.md

 To run the app, just run Springboot server.

-On react folder, just run following commands:
+Run following commands on React folder:

 ```
 npm install (first installation only)
 npm run
 ```

-Once app is started, app can be ready on http://localhost:3000/ where initial pokemon query is shown.
+Once app is started it can be available on http://localhost:3000/ where initial pokemon query is shown.